WHS PRO 025 Contractor Safety Management Procedure

-The JCU Representative and / or the HSE unit must provide the contractor with safety performance feedback, post monitoring activity, to assist in the ongoing consultative and cooperative relationship with contractors as a shared duty holder.
+The JCU representative and / or the WHS unit may provide the contractor with safety performance feedback, post monitoring activity, to assist in the ongoing consultative and cooperative relationship with contractors as a shared duty holder.

 - Conduct an inspection of the area where the work was carried out to confirm it has been left free of hazards.
 If there are geographical restrictions, this inspection may be performed by another JCU employee;

-- Provide information to the HSE unit if required for updating of relevant WHS risk registers etc.;
+- Provide information to the WHS unit if required for updating of relevant WHS risk registers etc;

 - Make sure all isolations are removed and permits are signed off and closed out; and

 - Confirm all required documentation and training of new installations, including safety processes have been undertaken with all relevant stakeholders.